ikegabriel/jenkins-api-deployment/README.md

 ### ECS Task Definition
 11. Create an ECS task definition:
-    - Define the container using the Docker image from your ECR repository.
+    - Define the container using the Docker image from your Container repository e.g DockerHub.
     - Configure networking, resource limits, and environment variables.

 ### ECS Service